Works and Network Utilities

 The total quantity of water being consumed in Matamata-Piako District has remained largely unchanged since 2013/14, when it peaked, after having fluctuated in the six years prior.

 In 2007/08 and 2008/09, due to extremely dry weather, sprinkler bans were instigated for approximately one month over summer during both years.
 In 2009/10 water restrictions were not required as a result of responsible water use during the dry summer months.
 In 2010/11 restrictions lasted for three weeks but there were no restrictions in 2011/12.
 In the three years 2012/13 to 2014/15 there were again water restrictions resulting from drought conditions.
 The restrictions related to either dwindling raw water sources or short term peak demands during the height of summer.
-Although a ‘conserve’ water reminder was issued in 2015/16, there have been no water restrictions in the past two years.
+Although a ‘conserve’ water reminder was issued in 2015/16, there were water restrictions for 2016/17.
+Between the 31 January and the 16 April 2019, there were 75 days of water restriction.

 An upgrade to the Matamata water treatment plant took place in 2008/09 and further plant and water capacity upgrades were completed throughout the entire district in the 2011/12 years.

-The Te Aroha water supply is adequate for residential growth, but if water consumption by industrial users increases significantly, upgrading of treatment facilities will be required.
+The Te Aroha water supply is adequate for residential growth, in 2019 Te Aroha West was connected to the Te Aroha's threated reticulation system.
+However, if water consumption by industrial users increases significantly, upgrading of treatment facilities will be required.
 Council budgeted $2 million in 2016/17 for the Te Aroha Water Treatment Plant capacity expansion project.
 The progression of this project is dependent on demand from industrial consumers, which has not yet been established.